Skip to main content

 The Act requires all public companies to prepare financial statements in accordance with International Financial Reporting Standards (IFRS) as endorsed by the FSC, or with permission, IFRS.

-The FCPAACT indicates it supports its members’ implementation of accounting standards by conducting training on IFRS, covering the IFRS and Enterprise Accounting Standards recognized in the jurisdiction in its continuing professional development (CPD) courses, and participating in the IASB work program and other international meetings to exchange information on IFRS application.
+The FCPAACT indicates it supports its members’ implementation of national accounting standards by conducting training on IFRS, covering the IFRS and Enterprise Accounting Standards recognized in the jurisdiction in its continuing professional development (CPD) courses, and participating in the IASB work program and other international meetings to exchange information on IFRS application.
 The FCPAACT also participates in the local standard-setting process by collaborating with the ARDF during the review of newly issued standards, including developing a Q&A on IFRS, and providing opinions on exposure drafts.

 Disclaimer